noahehall/theBookOfNoah/0current/databases/looker.md

 - this is where:
   - biz can come to WYSWIG data analysis
   - you can play around with data, and most importantly view the SQL behind looker queries
-- sidebar
-  - _single_ click fields to add them to the auto generated query
+- model list: with a list of child explores for each, click one to launch the explore
+  - main view: shows folders and dashboards
+- explore details: after clicking an explore, it will show you a list of fields available to begin your data viz journey
   - main view
     - data tab:
       - click SQL to view what sql
       - click results for a tabular view

 ### Admin

+### dashboards

+- are per folder, and based on the Looks within that folder
+- viz types
+  - categorical data: column, grouped column, bar
+  - time series: line, overlay
+  - pairs: table
+  - relations: scatter plot, heat map
+  - distributions: line histogram, colum histogram, scatter plot
+  - data composition: donut, pie, area, stacked bar, stacked percent, stacked column
+- sharing
+  - data delivery
+    - snapshot in time
+    - snapshot current (i.e. justa link to the dashboard)
+    - scheduled

 ## workflows